OpenLiberty/ci.docker/SECURITY.md

 ### Configuration needed at image build time:

- * The environment variable `SEC_SSO_PROVIDERS` must be defined and contain a space delimited list of the identity providers to use.
+ * The build-argument (ARG) `SEC_SSO_PROVIDERS` must be defined and contain a space delimited list of the identity providers to use.
 If more than one is specified, the user will be able to choose which one to authenticate with.
-Valid values are any of `oidc oauth facebook twitter github google linkedin`.
-Specify `ARG SEC_SSO_PROVIDERS="(your choice goes here)"` in your Dockerfile.
+Valid values are any of `oidc oauth2 facebook twitter github google linkedin`.
+Specify `ARG SEC_SSO_PROVIDERS="(your choices go here)"` in your Dockerfile.

+ * You can also use multiple OIDC and OAuth 2.0 providers to authenticate with.
+For example, set `ARG SEC_SSO_PROVIDERS="google oidc:provider1,provider2 oauth2:provider3,provider4"` in your Dockerfile.
+The provider name must be unique and must contain only alphanumeric characters.
+The name of the provider is specified for the `id` attribute in the server configuration (by default it's `oidc` or `oauth2`).
+The name of the provider is also used to compose the corresponding environment variables by following this naming convention: `SEC_SSO_<provider-name>_<attribute-name>` (e.g. _SEC_SSO_PROVIDER2_CLIENTSECRET_).

  * Providers usually require the use of HTTPS.
 Specify `ARG TLS=true` in your Dockerfile.

- * Your Dockerfile must call configure.sh for these to take effect.
+ * Your Dockerfile must call `RUN configure.sh` for these to take effect.

 ### Configuration needed at image build time or at container deploy time: